kzmngt/DACoN/checkpoints/README.md

 # Quantitative Results

-This README provides detailed quantitative results for the distributed DACoN models.
+This README provides detailed quantitative results for the released DACoN models.
+Note that the results reported here differ slightly from those in the original paper.

 |   Model    |   Download  |                                  Description                                                    |
 | :--------: | :---------: | :---------------------------------------------------------------------------------------------: |